Archived News Stories

 Villanova in the Valley

 The ICE Center’s Villanova in the Valley program is designed to expose students from across the Villanova campus to the innovative, creative, and entrepreneurial ecosystem of Silicon Valley.
 Students will meet and network with other Villanovans and the people who make the Valley go.
-Potential site visits include startup ventures, Apple, Google, Facebook, the Stanford D School, and IDEO.
+Potential site visits include startup ventures, Google, Facebook, the Stanford D School, and IDEO.
 Potential social programs include tourist stops and sightseeing in and around San Francisco and a visit to a local winery.

 IdeaBounce® on September 24, 2012